d2l-ai/d2l-en/chapter_preliminaries/pandas.md

 # Data Preprocessing
 :label:`sec_pandas`

-So far we have introduced a variety of techniques for manipulating data that are already stored in `ndarray`s.
+So far we have introduced a variety of techniques for manipulating data that are already stored in tensors.
-To apply deep learning to solving real-world problems, we often begin with preprocessing raw data, rather than those nicely prepared data in the `ndarray` format.
+To apply deep learning to solving real-world problems, we often begin with preprocessing raw data, rather than those nicely prepared data in the tensor format.
 Among popular data analytic tools in Python, the `pandas` package is commonly used.
-Like many other extension packages in the vast ecosystem of Python, `pandas` can work together with `ndarray`.
+Like many other extension packages in the vast ecosystem of Python, `pandas` can work together with tensors.
-So, we will briefly walk through steps for preprocessing raw data with `pandas` and converting them into the `ndarray` format.
+So, we will briefly walk through steps for preprocessing raw data with `pandas` and converting them into the tensor format.
 We will cover more data preprocessing techniques in later chapters.

 ## Reading the Dataset